nine8439/Soft_Eng_pres_4/Desktop/Patterns.md

 #Session Facade Pattern

-        + Enterprise beans encapsulate business logic and business data and expose their interfaces, and thus the complexity of the distributed services, to the client tier.
+        + Enterprise beans encapsulate business logic and business data and expose their interfaces.

+        + Thus the complexity of the distributed services, to the client tier.

 ##Problem
         + In a multitiered Java 2 Platform, Enterprise Edition (J2EE) application environment, the following problems arise: